Multi types and reasonable space: The

-\paragraph{Space and Number of Closures of the \SpKAM} Intuitively, the space occupied by a state $\state$ of the \SpKAM during a run of initial immutable code $\tm_0$ is the number $n$ of closures in $\state$ multiplied by the logarithm $\log\size{\tm_0}$ of the size of the initial immutable code $\tm_{0}$, accounting for the code in every closure (that is, the left component), which is represented as a pointer to the initial code (because of the sub-term invariant of the KAM mentioned above).
+\paragraph*{Space and number of closures of the \SpKAM} Intuitively, the space occupied by a state $\state$ of the \SpKAM during a run of initial immutable code $\tm_0$ is the number $n$ of closures in $\state$ multiplied by the logarithm of the size of the initial immutable code $\log\size{\tm_0}$, accounting for the code in every closure (that is, the left component), which is represented as a pointer to the initial code (because of the sub-term invariant of the KAM mentioned above).

-For the space reasonability result in \cite{LICS2022}, however, a trickier notion of space is used, as the initial code is divided in \emph{two} address spaces and so not every pointer takes space $\log\size{\tm_0}$ (some use less space).
-We abstract away from such a technical aspect, because it is needed to study the representation of Turing machines, but on $\l$-terms that do not belong to the image of the encoding of Turing machines it is irrelevant.
-Therefore, we use an abstract notion of space, namely \emph{the number of closures in a state}, which roughly is the space of the \SpKAM up to $\log\size{\tm_0}$.
+For the space reasonability result in \citep{LICS2022}, however, a trickier notion of space is used, as the initial code $\tm_0\defeq\tmtwo\tmthree$\footnote{The initial code can be considered an application without loss of generality, as terms are closed and, having $\lambda$-abstractions would mean to have already a final state.} is divided into \emph{two} address spaces, so that not every pointer takes space $\log\size{\tm_0}$ (in particular pointers to $\tmtwo$ use less space, \ie $\log\size{\tmtwo}$).
+For now, we abstract away from such a technical aspect, because it is needed to study the representation of Turing machines, but on $\l$-terms that do not belong to the image of the encoding of Turing machines it is irrelevant.
+We will come to this later in Section~\ref{sec:split}.
+Here, we use an abstract notion of space, namely \emph{the number of closures in a state}, which is roughly the space of the \SpKAM up to a factor $\log\size{\tm_0}$.

-\begin{definition}[Abstract space] The abstract space $\size\state$ taken by a \SpKAM state $\state$ with initial immutable code $\tm_0$ is defined on the structure of \SpKAM states as follows\footnote{In the clause about states, we could have written $\size{(\tm,\lenv,\stack)} \defeq \size{\lenv}+\size{\stack}+1$, counting also the space for the closure $(\tm,\lenv)$.
-Since the difference is just about a constant, we can remove that ``$+1$'' without loss of generality.
-The removal of the $+1$ shall slightly simplify the extraction of the space usage from multi type derivations in Section \ref{sec:correctness}.}.
+\begin{definition}[Abstract space] The abstract space $\size\state$ taken by a \SpKAM state $\state$ is defined on the structure of \SpKAM states as follows.\footnote{In the clause for states, we could have written $\size{(\tm,\lenv,\stack)} \defeq \size{\lenv}+\size{\stack}+1$, counting also the space for the closure $(\tm,\lenv)$.
+Since the difference is just a constant, we can remove that ``$+1$'', without loss of generality.
+The removal of the $+1$ shall slightly simplify the extraction of the space usage from multi-type derivations in Section~\ref{sec:correctness}.}

 \end{definition}